NICK H> KAMBOJ PAST PRESENTATION TOPICS

 @Harvard University (Cambridge, MA)

-Disney & Copyright Term Extension Act
+Disney & Copyright Term Extension Act of 1998

 Mr. Kamboj presented his clinical research "Disney's Influence on the Enactment of the Copyright Term Extension Act ('CTEA'), as Well as the CTEA's Retrospective and Prospective Impact" at Harvard University’s HEAA Symposium.
 Mr. Kamboj specifically addressed the following topics in his presentation.
 The presentation elaborated upon The Walt Disney Company’s (Disney) specific influence in the 1998 Copyright Term Extension Act (CTEA) enactment as well as the CTEA’s retrospective and prospective impacts.
 The benefits and disadvantages of the CTEA were elaborated in significant detail, and were supported by objective research and in-depth interviews of influential artists and industry experts.
 Research conducted for this presentation demonstrated that Disney was the primary lobbying organization for the CTEA Bill, both within the U.S. House of Representative as well as within the U.S. Senate.
 Through multiple and significant lobbying efforts, Disney directly influenced the CTEA’s enactment.